etherpad-archive/etherpad-archive.github.io/moz/sciencelab-calls-feb11-2016.md

 		*  http://www.brainboosteducation.ca/

 		* Comments?
 Questions?
 			* April & Kurtis - as well as hearing scientists raves/rants, are you interested to hear about how eLife is trying to address these problems (i.e. from the industry end)?
 Perhaps as a response?
-Note eLife is a community initiative, including a journal - we are by scientists for scientists, so this isn't advertising
+Note eLife is a community initiative, including a journal - we are by scientists for scientists, so this isn't advertising.
+Great!
+Can you hit me up? n.penfold@elifesciences.org?
+Or I can hit you up?
 				* A: anybody that's involved in science incl. publishers.
-Involve
+Involved in research outside of academia
+				* A: Feel free to contact us at contact.the.method@gmail.com!
+We would love to chat. :)
+				* Great, thanks!
+And good luck :D

-			* Made a PR updating the first episode's date: https://github.com/themethodpodcast/themethodpodcast.github.io/pull/1
+			* Made a PR updating the first episode's date: https://github.com/themethodpodcast/themethodpodcast.github.io/pull/1 Thanks!
 			* Can you tell us more about "peer reviewed podcasting"?
 Seems like a meaty topic.
-Have there been any big challenges?
+Have there been any big challenges? (also, love the phrasing :) )
+				* K: we worry about bias in communication, and we talk about the sci process needing review, such a impt step. testing that out for science communication.
+				* A: started off as an idea that would be a lot of fun, but also
 			* Who are you targeting with your new version of the Blog and Youtube channel?
 SWEET!!
+				* A: Teens & 20s interested in science, but never liked it in an academic environment
-			*  @kurtis: you might know my friend Sarah
+			*  @kurtis: you might know my friend Sarah at Brainboost (she's the one that pointed me towards Moz!)
+Ha!
+It is a small world!
+I do :) - vancouver is a small place ;) Indeed!
 			*
 			*